bje/NetappUserManagement/README.md

-# Distribution of users and public keys to Netapp storage boxes
+## Distribution of users/keys to Netapp filers

 ## Overview